Defence forces of the European Union

-This article outlines the defence forces of the European Union (EU), which implement the EU's Common Security and Defence Policy (CSDP) in CSDP missions.
-There are two categories of EU multinational forces: ones that have been established intergovernmentally and made available to the CSDP through Article 42(3) of the Treaty on European Union (TEU), such as the Eurocorps; and the EU battlegroups, established at the EU level.
+This article outlines the defence forces of the European Union (EU), which implement the EU's Common Security and Defence Policy (CSDP) in EUFOR missions.
+There are two categories of EU multinational forces: ones that have been established intergovernmentally and made available to the CSDP through Article 42(3) of the Treaty on European Union (TEU), such as the Eurocorps; and units established directly at the EU level, such as EU battlegroups and the Rapid Deployment Capacity.

 EU military or crisis operations

 The military operations of the EU are typically named with a prefix that is either European Union Force (EUFOR) or European Union Naval Force (EUNAVFOR), depending on whether the operation is terrestrial or at sea.
 The suffix is typically the area in which the operation took place, e.g. European Naval Force Mediterranean (EUNAVFOR MED).
 The operations therefore have unique names, although the force may also consist of permanent multinational forces such as the European Corps.